tensorflow/docs/site/en/community/contribute/docs_ref.md

 *   Remove the backticks (```) and use the carets (>>>) in front of each line.
     Use (...) in front of continued lines.
 *   (```) can still be used for non-python code or code that cannot be tested for some reason.
+*   Add a newline as a separation between each doctest and markdown text.

 ### Docstring considerations